Support

 CEPTR is used to generate the C++ mechanism files from Cantera-format mechanism data for all the chemical mechanisms in the Mechanisms/ directory.
 For a full description of CEPTR and how to use it, see the CEPTR subsection of the Chemistry section of this documentation.

-This support code contains two separate pieces: a python script that generates a synthetic 3D isotropic turbulence velocity field and an AMReX-based C++ code that converts that data into a format that can be used by the PelePhysics TurbInflow Utility to provide turbulent inflow boundary conditions in either PeleC or PeleLMeX.
+This support code contains two separate pieces: a python script that generates a synthetic 3D isotropic turbulence velocity field and an AMReX-based C++ code that converts data from a variety of sources into a format that can be used by the PelePhysics TurbInflow Utility to provide turbulent inflow boundary conditions in either PeleC or PeleLMeX.

 Generating an HIT File